doslim/Word2Vec-from-scratch/README.md

 # Word2Vec-from-scratch

 PyTorch implementations of the Continuous Bags of Words (CBOW) model  - [Efficient Estimation of Word Representations in Vector Space](https://arxiv.org/abs/1301.3781) and an improved version.
-We borrowed some codes from this well-organized post about Word2Vec model.
-[Word2vec with PyTorch: Reproducing Original Paper](https://notrocketscience.blog/word2vec-with-pytorch-implementing-original-paper/).
+We borrowed some codes from this well-organized post about Word2Vec model - [Word2vec with PyTorch: Reproducing Original Paper](https://notrocketscience.blog/word2vec-with-pytorch-implementing-original-paper/).

 We also provide some evaluation tools and a brief report.